New Bohemia in Prince George County, Virginia — The American South (Mid-Atlantic)

 Sacred Heart Parish

 Location.
+37° 11.233′ N, 77° 19.433′ W. Marker is in New Bohemia, Virginia, in Prince George County.
+Marker is on Community Lane south of County Drive (U.S. 460), on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 9300 Community Ln, Petersburg VA 23805, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Fort Davis (approx. 2.8 miles away); a different marker also named Fort Davis (approx. 2.9 miles away); History at Prince George Courthouse (approx. 3 miles away); Confederate Soldiers of Prince George Co. (approx. 3 miles away); Prince George Court House (approx. 3.1 miles away); a different marker also named Prince George Court House (approx. 3.1 miles away); Fort Hays (approx. 3.3 miles away); Waiting Their Turn (approx. 3.3 miles away).